-Mark, Aristarchus, Demas, {and} Luke (ULT)
+Mark, Aristarchus, Demas, {and} Luke (ULT) Mark, Aristarchus, Demas, and Luke (UST)

 Paul is leaving out some of the words here that a sentence would need in many languages to be complete.
-If it would be clearer in your language, you could supply these words from the context.
+If your readers would misunderstand this phrase, you could supply these words from the context.
 Alternate translation: "as do Mark, Aristarchus, Demas, and Luke, my fellow workers" or "Mark, Aristarchus, Demas, and Luke, my fellow workers, also greet you" (See: Ellipsis)